-In June 2017 and amended in September 2017, the Company entered into an agreement with Pitchblack to sell the outstanding equity securities of 2507868, which houses the option agreement to acquire the Troilus mine.
-As consideration, the Company will receive 60,000,000 shares of Pitchblack.
-Pitchblack also entered into an agreement with the shareholders of 251 to acquire all the outstanding shares of 251 for consideration of 40,000,000 shares of Pitchblack.
+In June 2017 and amended in September 2017 and October 2017, the Company entered into an agreement with Pitchblack Resources Ltd. ("Pitchblack") to sell the outstanding equity securities of 2507868, which houses the option agreement to acquire the Troilus mine.
+According to the agreement the sale would be completed through the amalgamation of 2507868, 251 and a subsidiary of Pitchblack.